gretelai/gretel-blueprints/use_cases/details/relational-db.md

 In the first example, we'll synthesize all 5 tables in the database, while in the second, we will transform the data to remove PII (Personally Identifiable Information).
 You can also transform and then synthesize a dataset; stay tuned for a blog post and notebook on that soon.

-We' ll demonstrate how easy it is to connect to a database, run Gretel Relational, view quality metrics, and output the data back into a database.
+We'll demonstrate how easy it is to connect to a database, run Gretel Relational, view quality metrics, and output the data back into a database.
 We will also test that referential integrity exists both before and after data is synthesized/transformed.

 [Read our blog](https://gretel.ai/blog/gretel-relational-preview) to learn more about Gretel Relational, check out [our docs](https://docs.gretel.ai/reference/gretel-relational), or use the colab notebooks below to see it in action.